 What Is Logo Liability?

 If you are in a trucking accident involving this type of vehicle, in the past it may have been difficult to secure compensation for your injuries.
-The truck carrier may have claimed that as an independent contractor, their driver was not their responsibility and they could not be held liable for any injuries the driver caused.
+The truck carrier may have claimed that as an independent contractor, the driver was not their responsibility and they could not be held liable for any injuries the driver caused.
 Similarly, they could also claim they were not responsible for leased trucks.

 Seeking Compensation After a Trucking Accident